 Nightclubs and Dance Venues

 West Queen West, Parkdale and Ossington are the areas that people now flock to for nightlife.
-The Drake Hotel plays host to a number of creative events and has a concert space in the basement.

 On Ossington, revelers flock to hipster spots The Ossington and Levack Block; both venues are a split between lounge and dance party.

 Parkdale has become a nightlife destination in recent years, thanks to underground dance parties (i.e. Milk) and destination clubs like Wrongbar, where you can dance to electronic music until the wee hours.

 For multicultural flair, Lula Lounge is host to Latin dance parties with Toronto’s best live Salsa bands.

 Canadian Music Week (CMW) is held every spring and is recognized as one of the premier entertainment events in North America focusing on the business of music.
 Canadian Music Fest spans 5 nights of performances, with 1,000 showcasing bands at more than 60 live music venues in downtown Toronto.